Xarlan/iso7816/README.md

 The capabilities:
 * get and analyze ATR
 * transmit APDU
-* get attributу of smart-card
+* get attributs of smart-card

 ## Keywords